 All computer users are expected to act responsibly, ethically and legally, and to limit their use of computer resources to the educational purposes and legitimate business of the college.
-College computer usage policies and procedures apply to all computer users, and are applicable to all computer hardware, software, networks, peripheral devices, data and any other components connected to or associated with the college's computer systems, including access to the Internet and the use of electronic mail.
 The college will not be held liable for the actions of college computer users when those actions are inconsistent with these policies and procedures.

-The college makes no representations concerning the availability of computer resources, the privacy of material and the integrity or retrievability of material placed on these resources.
+The college makes no representations concerning the availability of computer resources, the privacy of material and the integrity or accessibility of material placed on these resources.
 The college is not responsible for any damages resulting from the receipt and/or transmission of any electronic information.
-The college reserves the right to collect, process and retain appropriate information pertaining to the users, usage, integrity and security of its computing resources.